-We continue in our second week on community projects to help deliver the 12 Essential Services required for children to reach their full potential.
-This is the heart of The St. Lucia Demonstration Project.
+Continuing our work on community projects to help deliver the 12 Essential Services required for children to reach their full potential is the heart of The St. Lucia Demonstration Project.
 Our actions together will help minimize factors inhibiting children’s capacity, while optimizing those variables which will promote their full growth and development.
 It’s not easy – but it’s so fulfilling!
 As a short-term volunteer, every team member is a vital component in helping families and local community organizations deliver these essential services to their children.

 School and Household Gardens, Child Nutrition, Micro-nutrient Supplementation